attven/F-35C/README.md

 - AI chats in DMs and channels specified as AI channels. **Requires you to input your own Groq API key**.
 - Evaluate each message's toxicity and insult score, and take automated actions. **Requires you to enter your own Google Cloud token with Perspective API enabled**.

+## Getting started

+### Installation and running

+1. Create an application at the [Discord Developer Portal](https://discord.com/developers/applications).
+2. Get the token for your bot. **Please keep this at a safe place, Discord will notify you if it's web scrapers found your TOKEN online.
+If so, your existing token will no longer work, and you'll need to generate a new one**.
+3. On this repo page, click on **Use this template**, then select **[Create a new repository](https://github.com/new?template_name=F-35C&template_owner=attventures)**.
+4. Enter the details of your new repo.
+5. Clone your repo into your local machine
+6. Inside the project directory, open `.env` and enter your bot token
+7. Run the `main.py` script to start the bot

 ----